mashomee/cl-exercise/README.md

 ## Who We Are
 We are tcool, a Common Lisp training facility in Nara, Japan.

+We develop a Common Lisp learning system, cl-exercise.

 ## Our Mission
 Our mission is to increase the number of Common lispers in the world.